lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 1. Install Python on your Raspberry, the version must be at least 3.5.
 This tutorial is nice : [Python 3.9 installation on a Raspberry Pi](https://itheo.tech/install-python-39-on-raspberry-pi).

 2. Install Crontab to be able to launch your programs when you boot the station.
 It is important since the station is remote.
-You don't want to bring it back to shut on your programs.
+You don't want to bring the station back to shut on your programs if they failed.

 3. Install pip with `sudo apt install python3-pip`